 Asking the question

-However you ask it’s important to do so in a safe and private environment where the person can speak freely and feel comfortable, without the abuser present.
+Whatever words you use to ask, it’s important to do so in a safe and private environment where the person can speak freely and feel comfortable, without the abuser present.

-Abuse and sexual violence can happen to men and women but in the majority of cases victims are women.
-That doesn’t mean that men should not be asked about their relationships but to date in many organisations routine enquiry has been used to ‘screen’ women and girls.
+Abuse and sexual violence can happen to everyone but in the majority of reported cases victims are women.
+It would be helpful if everyone is asked about their relationships regardless of how they identify, but to date in many organisations routine enquiry has been used to ‘screen’ women and girls.

 It is important not to pressure someone to answer in any way, but explain to them that they can approach you at any time if they’d like to talk about something.
 It can be very difficult and upsetting for someone to talk about their experience so it’s important to be patient.